LLB, 2006 University of Western Ontario

 BSc (Chemistry, Honours, cum laude), 1992 Bates College

 Karen’s practice focuses on pharmaceuticals, biotechnology, food and drug law and intellectual property issues.
+She has technical expertise in therapeutics, molecular biology, immunology, regenerative medicine, personalized and precision medicine, vaccines and drug delivery systems.
 She has substantial experience in all aspects of patents, including drafting and prosecution, and regulatory issues relating to acquiring, maintaining and defending patent rights.
 Karen also has significant expertise in advising on risk management of intellectual property and regulatory matters.
 She also assists clients interested in investing in life science companies in evaluating technologies and intellectual property portfolios.

 Before joining Torys, Karen practised as a technology specialist and as a patent agent at U.S. intellectual property law firms, where she represented and advised many life science companies and universities.